 - participate in a Junkanoo-like parade and share knowledge of Junkanoo with others.

 - reflect on learning and service.

 - parade route (determined in advance)

 Invite families to watch the parade or help make food for the event.
 Take pictures and write a story.
 Invite the press!
 This makes great publicity.

 Participants put on their headdresses and look at the work of the other groups.
 Put on music and have them perform with their headdresses.
 There may be a competition between teams.
 Present a variety of awards: most colorful, most original, largest, team leader, supporter, encourager.

 Conduct a parade, as elaborate or simple as you choose.
 Video the parade or take photographs of each group.
 Follow the recommendations under Experiential Component to share the learning with others.

 Discuss how the headdresses and parade can be used to entertain or teach others a concept they learned.
 Plan a service project that addresses a need, such as entertaining seniors at a retirement home or teaching another group of youth about cultures and the traits and benefits of effective group work.

 For an informal assessment, watch the video and discuss the entire experience.
-Ask the class to site some good things about the class designs.
-Did most students participate?
+Discuss the class designs.
 How was art used to help create a celebratory atmosphere?
-Did students enjoy themselves?
-Can students name the festival and the country where it is celebrated?
+How were different cultures represented in the unique designs?